indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/ConnectingtoaLinuxInstance.md

 You can connect to Linux Instances via SSH sessions using passwords (less secure) or [SSH key pairs](/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs) (most secure)
 ## Connect from a Windows Machine

-To connect to your Linux Instance from a Windows machine, you will need to use a small application called PuTTy, an SSH client.
+To connect to your Linux Instance from a Windows machine, you will must use a small application called PuTTy, an SSH client.

 1. [Download and install PuTTy.](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 2. Launch PuTTy on your computer.